noskla/MistralCLI/README.md

 ### Setting Your Mistral API Key

-1. Obtain a Mistral API key from the Mistral website: [https://mistral.ai](https://mistral.ai)
+1. Obtain a Mistral API key from the Mistral website: [admin.mistral.ai/organization/api-keys](https://admin.mistral.ai/organization/api-keys)
 2. Add your API key to your shell environment.
 You can do this by adding the following line to your `~/.bashrc` (or `~/.bash_profile` on Mac) file: `export MISTRAL_API_KEY=your-api-key`
 3. To apply the changes, either restart your shell session or run the following command: `source ~/.bashrc  # or source ~/.bash_profile on Mac`

+Alternatively:
+1. Obtain a Mistral API key from the Mistral website: [admin.mistral.ai/organization/api-keys](https://admin.mistral.ai/organization/api-keys)
+2. Set your API key in the configuration located at /etc/mistral-cli/config.json

 ## Installation